kevincoleman/axes/axes.md

 Axes
 ====

 Once upon a time there lived a man on the edge of a great forest.
 Each morning he rose, readied himself, and went to the forest to continue his life’s work as a wood smith.
 He spent long days with his trusty axe cutting down trees to use in making a life for himself.
-It was a good life; though simple and not lavish.
+It was a good life, though simple and not lavish.
 Each day he entered the forest looking for something.
 Even when he returned home with beautiful and bountiful bundles of wood, he continued to search.

-“If only my life had more meaning,” he pondered.
-“There must be more to life than these endless days of work, and this forest that stretches to the horizon.”
+“If only my life had more meaning,” he mused.
+“There must be more to life than these endless days of work and this forest that stretches to the horizon.”

-Day after day, this discontent grew.
-He had a routine, and a place in the world, but it did not satisfy him.
+Day after day, his discontent grew.
+He had a routine, and a place in the world, but they did not satisfy him.

-One morning, on his trip into the woods, a traveler passed him on the road.
+One morning on his trip into the woods a traveler passed him on the road.
 She was apparently wealthy, and carried with her the supplies of a nomadic merchant.
 He saw her wealth and success, and wondered how she had found such a lucrative path through life.
 As they stopped and talked with one another, the man thought to question the traveler.

 The merchant, glad to share her experience, told the wood smith stories of her life.